Last Updated on

 “I was one of those who were present at the funeral which took place the following morning.
 Two graves were dug side by side to the left of the entrance to the cemetery and about eight or ten meters from the passage that is found at the middle of the pantheon.
 In those graves were buried the cadavers of the two deceased military chiefs.
 General Luna and Colonel [Francisco] Paco Roman, who were placed in their respective coffins, with their feet to the south.
 The coffin of General Luna was in the grave nearer to the said passage of the cemetery.”

 Antonio Luna’s remains were exhumed in the early 1900s as per the request of his brother, Dr. Jose Luna.
 His bones would later find their way into the Quiapo Church.
-Roman’s, on the other hand, were lost to history in the same way his name has been overshadowed by the general whom he loyally served up to the last minute.
+Roman’s, on the other hand, was lost to history in the same way his name has been overshadowed by the general whom he loyally served up to the last minute.

 Nonetheless, the sad tale of Roman’s forgotten life pales in comparison to his and Luna’s murders–a tragedy that keeps repeating itself 100 years later.

 Dumindin, A. June 5, 1899: Assassination of Gen. Antonio Luna.
 Philippine-American War, 1899-1902.
 Retrieved 18 September 2015, from http://goo.gl/hp2ivR